Vince Cable to vote for tuition fee rise

 Our correspondent said if the 18 government ministers voted for the rise, the policy would not be at risk.

-"There is a working majority for the coalition of around 80 MPs, half of that would cause difficulties but there are 57 Lib Dem MPs and if all the government ministers voted in favour, that would mean the policy would get through," he added.'No doubt'
+"There is a working majority for the coalition of around 80 MPs, half of that would cause difficulties but there are 57 Lib Dem MPs and if all the government ministers voted in favour, that would mean the policy would get through," he added.

 Liberal Democrats have faced angry protests from students, with the party's London MPs forced to cancel a planned conference on Saturday after fears it would be disrupted.